thp-dev/gitlab-group-manager/README.md

 ![CI](https://github.com/thp-dev/gitlab-group-manager/workflows/CI/badge.svg)

-Synchronise (via creates/updates) files across all projects within a gitlab group.
+Keeping gitlab project settings consistent in an organisation can be challenging.
+Gitlab Group Manager gives teams the ability to define common settings and files across all the projects in a group.
 ## Getting Started

+GGM can be run from anywhere you can run docker, but it's well suited to being run in a gitlab CI job.

+All you need is a `.ggm.yaml` config file, which identifies the group(s) to manage and the settings/files to apply to the projects in that group.

 NOTE: See [examples/hello-world](examples/hello-world) for a complete example